jdeboer/ganalytics/README.md

 ### 1. Install the necessary packages into R

 #### Warning
-* The `ganalytics` package and the required branch of `httr` are currently under active development.
+* The `ganalytics` package is currently under development.
 * The installation procedure below installs directly from the respective GitHub repositories.

 #### Prerequisites